 The distribution requirement in Logic may be waived if a student demonstrates graduate-level competence by passing an examination in this subject after joining the program.

-Of the remaining ten courses, two may be taken in another department, with approval of the Philosophy Department Graduate Studies Committee.
+Of the remaining eight courses, two may be taken in another department, with approval of the Philosophy Department Graduate Studies Committee.

 Students in the PhD program must submit all materials for any incomplete class grades by September 1 of the following year.
 For example, materials for any incomplete from courses during the 2014-2015 academic year would have to be submitted by September 1, 2015.

 Students in the PhD program are also subject to an annual review, described below.